multimediaeval/multimediaeval.github.io/_editions/2022/tasks/musti.md

 * Raphael Troncy (raphael.troncy@eurecom.fr)

 #### Task Schedule
-* XX XXX 2022: Data release <!-- # Replace XX with your date.
+* 11 July, 2022: Sample data release <!-- # Replace XX with your date.
 We suggest setting the date in June-July.
 31 July is the last possible date by which you should release data.
 You can release earlier, or plan a two-stage release.-->
+* 31 July, 2022: Data release <!-- # Replace XX with your date.
+We suggest setting the date in June-July.
+31 July is the last possible date by which you should release data.
+You can release earlier, or plan a two-stage release.-->
-* XX November 2022: Runs due <!-- # Replace XX with your date.
+* 2 November 2022: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned.-->
-* XX November 2022: Results returned  <!-- Replace XX with your date.
+* 23 November 2022: Results returned  <!-- Replace XX with your date.
 Latest possible should be 23 November-->
 * 28 November 2022: Working notes paper  <!-- Fixed.
 Please do not change.-->
 * 12-13 January 2023: 13th Annual MediaEval Workshop, Collocated with [MMM 2023](https://www.mmm2023.no/) in Bergen, Norway and also online. <!-- Fixed.
 Please do not change.-->

+#### Acknowledgements
+This task is an output of [Odeuropa project](https://odeuropa.eu) that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 101004469.